-d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals?
+d) Would the Project generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals?
 (Less Than Significant Impact)

+The Riverside County Department of Waste Resources operates five landfills that serve Riverside County residents.
+The closest County-operated landfill to the Project site is Badlands, located at 31125 Ironwood Avenue, Moreno Valley, CA 92555.
+The landfill is located approximately 30 miles east of the Project site.
+The permitted maximum tonnage is 5,000 tons per day and the landfill's design capacity is 82.3 million cubic yards and is scheduled to close in 2059.
 During construction, the proposed Project would generate solid waste associated with trail and landscaping installation.
 There are also additional construction-related materials that would generate solid waste.
 The amount of waste generated during construction would be minor and would not be beyond the capacity of local landfills.
 In addition, the proposed Project would be required to adhere to local and state construction-related debris recycling and waste diversion and disposal requirements as part of permit approvals.
 These requirements would assist in reducing the amount of construction-related solid waste being transported to area landfills.
-During operation, incidental waste (e.g., litter) would be picked up and disposed of regularly, per County of Riverside and City of Corona requirements.
+During operation, incidental waste (e.g., litter) would be picked up and disposed of regularly, per County of Riverside requirements.
 Therefore, impacts would be less than significant impact, and no mitigation measures are required.

-e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
+e) Would the Project comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
 (No Impact)